maevadevs/Go-Developer-Advanced/05-Functions/readme.md

     - **If the function completes succesfully, return `nil` as the error**
     - We check error by comparing it as `err != nil`
     - *By convention, the error is always the last value*
+- Most of the time, we use `:=` to capture the multiple returned values
+  - Allows to easily capture the values into separate variables

 ```go
 import (